 When People consider wild animals, among those most common favorites is the squirrel.
 Squirrels are cute and amusing daredevils; what’s not to adore?
 Regrettably, when they decide they want to reside in your home, the cuteness melts away in the face of torn insulation, gnawed wiring and soiled loft spaces.

 The Squirrels we are familiar with in eastern North America are technically eastern gray or simply grey squirrels.
 Squirrels hide their foraged food to consume through leaner times, and they have surprisingly excellent memories when it comes to finding their hidden food again.
 Squirrels tend to breed twice a year and give birth to small litters of pups, usually between 2 and 5.
 Amazingly, even with their constant risk of being run over, squirrels can live an average of 12.5 years in the wild and over 20 in captivity.

 When They have the option, squirrels love nothing more than to just hang out in trees, being warm and safe.
 But human inhabitants have left the squirrels with few options.
 They can either remain on the ground and be consumed by a predator (your dog or cat would gladly take on the responsibility), fight fiercely among themselves for the few accessible trees, or accommodate and use the “trees” humans make: our attics and walls that are hollow.
 Only a few people are lovers of squatters in their houses, so it is only natural to want freeloading squirrels removed from your house too.

 Are They Dangerous?

-Do They Were Infection?
+Do They carry Infection?

 Despite all Of the situations you’ve heard about squirrels and diseases, squirrels seldom act as disease vectors.
-It’s hard for squirrels to capture rabies because their size means they are more likely to die from a rabid animal’s attack than live to pass on the virus.
+It’s hard for squirrels to contract rabies because their size means they are more likely to die from a rabid animal’s attack than live to pass on the virus.